IotaSpencer/vent.iotaspencer.me/about.md

 Unless I'm deeply down, programming is my goto for winding down after a hard day.
 When I program I usually listen to EDM or Dubstep to make parts of my mind occupied, and then I can code away.
 I also love watching youtube videos to calm myself down after a hard day, mostly when i can't think of anything coding related to work on.

+I'm also an atheist, so theres that too.
 ## Links

 * [ElectroCode](https://electrocode.net) <span class="badge badge-pill badge-dark">My IRC Network and other IRC related projects site</span>